Difficult roads often lead to beautiful destinations. The Dampier Peninsula stretches 220km north of Broome in Australia’s North West.

 Eco Tents x 2

 These eco tents are spacious and beautifully ventilated.
-With every wall screened, breeze passes through wonderfully.
-Inside you’ll find in addition to your bed a table and chairs, bar fridge, pedestal fan.
+With every wall screened, the breeze passes through wonderfully.
+Inside you’ll find in addition to your bed a table and chairs, a bar fridge, pedestal fan.
 Outside is your BBQ.

 One Tent is called “Gubinge” This is the family tent it sleeps 4

 The Gubbinge: Eco Tent Flanked by Pandanus & Frangipanis.

 Inside layout of the Gubbinge Eco Tent.

 The Other Tent is called Jirr (Meaning Sea Eagle) – Ideal for couples, Sleeps 2.

 This tent is in a great location.
 It sits atop a small rise and has great views out to the ocean.
 The gubinge tree which is front and centre blocks things a little, however, when it grows in a wet season or two it will not only throw nice shade but frame that view well.